Dimitar-Chicken/interview-assignment/README.md

 # Solution
 Node.JS script, accepts user input SQL query or uses a default query.
-The script creates a MySQL database named `tempdb` running on `localhost` with username `user` and password `password`
+The script creates a MySQL database named `tempdb` running on `localhost` with username `root` and password `password`

 ## Usage
 ```